vRP-Official-Developers/dunko_vrp/README.md

 # My Server

-Name: [Official] Dunko's Server | vRP V6.1 | Sponsored by ServerDeals.com
+Name: [Official] Dunko's Server | vRP V6.2 | Sponsored by ServerDeals.com

 Direct Connect: 96.9.246.30:30130

 # What's new

+# V6.2
+- Updated core code
+This will hopefully stop people getting the "Identification Error" whist the server has been up for a while
+- Fixed vrp_basic_mission
+- Added more admin menu features from vrp_basic_menu

 # V6.1
 - Removed vrp_lscustoms untill it's fixed
 - Removed mugging due to people being people I suppose, took the fun out of the game